 Reactive vs Proactive

-If you look closely, both words reactive and proactive have the root word active common in them.
+Reactive and Proactive are two terms between which a number of differences can be identified.
+If you look closely, both words reactive and proactive have the root word ‘active’ common in them.
 It is their prefixes that make all the difference.
 In a class, there are 30 students and the teacher explains the concepts to all of them.
-While all try to grasp them, there are very few who actually try to verify and learn by experimenting.
+While all try to grasp them, there are very few who try to verify and learn by experimenting.
 These are proactive students who do not accept anything in their life without being actively involved.
-They are in the thick of the things whereas rest of the students who are passive and learn without any curiosity are those who produce mediocre results all through their lives.
-There are many more aspects of being proactive and reactive that will be talked about in this article.
+They are in the thick of the things because the rest of the students who are passive and learn without any curiosity are those who produce mediocre results all through their lives.
+There are many more aspects of being proactive and reactive that will be dealt with in this article.

 In a workplace, one can easily see the difference between proactive and reactive employees.
 The difference is all the more glaring if you have a proactive leader in one department and a reactive leader in another department of the same organization.
-Reactive leader is one who responds to situations as and when events take place whereas proactive leader is one who anticipates what is going to happen and works accordingly to minimize the effect of the event or to work to take advantage of the event.
+Unlike a reactive leader who responds to situations as and when events take place, a proactive leader is one who anticipates what is going to happen and works accordingly to minimize the effect of the event or to work to take advantage of the event.